msamribeiro/parallel-corpus/README.md

 ## License

-This data is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0):  https://creativecommons.org/licenses/by-nc/4.0
+This data is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License ([CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0)).

 This licence applies to the alignment and segmentation of the speech and text data.

-The underlying audio and text are licensed under their specific datasource terms.
-Please refer to their [respective sources](doc/data-sources.md) for a full description of them.
+The underlying audio and text are licensed under their specific data source terms.
+Please refer to their [respective sources](doc/data-sources.md) for a full description of those terms.